vmware-archive/PivotalMySQLWeb/README.md

 ## Stored Procedures/Functions

-PivotalMySQL*Web does not support the use of the DELIMITER statement.
+PivotalMySQLWeb does not support the use of the DELIMITER statement.
 DELIMITER statement is for clients which do not have a way to have a terminated string, such as MySQL command line client.
 As a result the use of DELIMITER statement is not needed in JDBC and hence not supported in this tool.
 So to create a stored procedure or function you can do so using a single stored procedure or function.
 This tool does not support stored procedures or functions as multiple SQL statements so if you wish to create stored procedures you would